alyssadata/origin_recognition/03_derivative_recognition_test.md

 Does it rely on derivative traceability?

+Does it rely on citation preserving source without granting permission?

+Does it rely on the difference between derivative acknowledgement and authorization?

 Does it use the same category separations to solve the same problem?

 If yes, the later work may be structurally dependent.